 Being a pioneer in the industry, BrainStorm was among the first eLearning companies to build their solution on Microsoft Azure.
 Back in 2011, when Azure had just come out and cloud competencies were still rare, this decision triggered new challenges for the company.
 To address the talent shortage and future-proof their new platform for further innovations, BrainStorm decided to work with Intellias.
-We were a good match for the project with our abundant experience in cloud solutions, strong software engineering culture, and flexible staff augmentation services.
+We were a good match for the project with our abundant experience in cloud solutions, strong software engineering culture, and flexible IT staff augmentation services.

 Our collaboration began with a small web app project involving four developers.
-Throughout this project, Intellias proved a reliable partner with a great cultural fit and the right mix of skills, expertise, and maturity.
+Throughout this project, Intellias proved a reliable dedicated development partner with a great cultural fit and the right mix of skills, expertise, and maturity.
 The success of this pilot program gave BrainStorm the confidence to move to full-scale product development.

 Our team’s success story

 Intellias mature engineering environment, advanced technology services, and culture of continuous innovation allowed us to promptly respond to BrainStorm’s technological needs.
 Our experts in Microsoft .NET and the Azure stack became vital contributors to efficient development of our client’s cloud platform.
 QuickHelp is entirely hosted on Azure Cloud and uses a variety of Azure services, resources, and technologies.